AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/live_reload.md

 # Reloading Lua code

-Like most other kinds of Stingray resources, you can modify and recompile your Lua scripts while your game is running, and have the game reload them on the fly.
+Like most other kinds of {{ProductName}} resources, you can modify and recompile your Lua scripts while your game is running, and have the game reload them on the fly.
 This is a powerful mechanism that allows you to shorten your iteration time while debugging and testing new changes.
-For background on live reloading of Stingray assets in general, see also ~{ Reloading resources }~.
+For background on live reloading of {{ProductName}} assets in general, see also ~{ Reloading resources }~.

 This page describes how to recompile and reload your Lua scripts, and details a few special considerations that apply when reloading Lua scripts into the game.